Research

 Goal 4: Cross-Disciplinary Research

-Promote an innovative and impactful cross-disciplinary research programs.
+Promote innovative and impactful cross-disciplinary research programs.

 Research activity and scholarship has grown significantly at SMHS and MFA in the last 7 years providing a base from which to imagine new opportunities.
 To fully achieve our goal to enhance the health of our communities and the nation, integrated programs that accelerate research growth and link discovery, clinical, community and education research will be implemented.